Hiring

 What AI-Fluent Ecommerce Support Looks Like

-For ecommerce companies, that distinction is the whole point.
-You do not need another inbox for tasks.
-You need a trained operator who can keep workflows moving and escalate the right decisions at the right time.
+Oceans Talent's broader model is built around this difference.
+The marketing assistant page emphasizes operators trained on AI marketing workflows.
+For ecommerce companies, you need a trained operator who can keep workflows moving and escalate the right decisions at the right time.

 How to Hire an Ecommerce Virtual Assistant